 - Reine Gill, research engineer -- flight s/w, s/c operations

-- Erik Johansson, PhD, research engineer -- Cassini and Rosetta data handling
+- Erik Johansson, PhD, research engineer -- data handling

-- Jan Karlsson, programmer -- data archiving and computer systems
+- Jan Karlsson, programmer -- data archiving and computer system manager

-- Thomas Nilsson, research engineer -- Swarm and MMS data handling
+- Thomas Nilsson, research engineer -- data handling

 - Walter Puccio, senior research engineer -- electronics

-- Farid Shiva, research engineer -- electronics design and
+- Farid Shiva, engineer -- electronics design and manufacturing

 (see also our student projects page):

-- Elin Eriksson -- energy conversion in space plasma (MMS, Cluster)
+- Ida Svenningsson -- Electron heating in turbulent space plasma (MMS, Cluster)